 BDS is cloud-based and so is fully accessible from anywhere, and is compatible with all popular devices.

 Trust this: they all get what my book is about and what we want this software product to be.
-It’s an exact reflection of how we operate day-to-day.
+It’s an exact reflection of how my companies operate day-to-day.

 Regarding the systems mindset, there are nuances that matter and features that must be included if things are going to be intuitive and move fast.
 You won’t find these subtleties in any of the other process documentation software platforms that are available.

-If you choose to use BDS, we welcome your comments and specific suggestions.
+If you choose to use BDS, of course we welcome your comments and specific suggestions.
+It’s bottom-up!